leosantos2003/Wildfire-Burn-Scar-Detection/README.md

 * **Phase 4**: After the first training session, a speed bottleneck was identified.
 Calculating features "live" every epoch was slowing the process down.
 The solution was to create a preprocessing pipeline where all heavy calculations are performed once and saved to disk.
 This resulted in a drastic acceleration in training time, from several minutes to seconds per epoch.

-## Key-concepts and calculus explained
+## Key-concepts and calculation explained

 1. **Model Architecture: Siamese Attention U-Net**